6.3: Kinetics with Enzymes

 \[\ce{E +S <=>[K_s] ES ->[k_3] E + P} \nonumber \]

-We will derive equations showing the initial velocity v as a function of the initial substrate concentration, S0, assuming that P is negligible over the time period used to measure the initial velocity.
+We will derive equations relating the initial velocity v to the initial substrate concentration S0, assuming that P is negligible over the time interval used to measure the initial velocity.
 Also assume that \(v_{catalyzed} \gg v_{noncatalyzed}\).
-In contrast to the first-order reaction of S to P in the absence of E, v is not proportional to S0 but rather to Sbound.
+In contrast to the first-order reaction of S to P in the absence of E, v is not proportional to S0 but to Sbound.
 Therefore, \(v \propto [ES]\), or

 \[v = {const} [ES] = k_3 [ES] \label{EQ10} \]